lab11/socitrack/README.md

 Hardware
 --------

-The PolyPoint system is composed of several hardware pieces.
+The SurePoint system is composed of several hardware pieces.
 At the core is the TriPoint module which is a 1.25" on a side triangle that encompasses all of the core ranging hardware and software.
 TriPoint has castellated edges and can be soldered on to a carrier board, effectively as a ranging IC.
 TriTag is one such